 Actual events or results may be unfavorable to management's projections, which may have a material adverse effect on our projected operating results, financial condition and cash flows.

 ITEM 1B.
 UNRESOLVED STAFF COMMENTS

-We have no unresolved staff comments as of the date of filing this Form 10-K.
+We have no unresolved staff comments on the filing date of this Form 10-K.

 ITEM 2.
 PROPERTIES